 Emergency financial assistance services are available to city of Phoenix residents in crisis situations.
-Starting Monday, calls are accepted to setup telephone appointments to assess eligibility for assistance.
-And now you can securely upload all your documents for these requests.
-Learn more here.
+Starting Monday, calls are accepted to set up telephone appointments to assess eligibility for assistance.
+Now you can securely upload all your documents for these requests.

 Strategies to Address Homelessness

 The Phoenix City Council requested a strategic plan to focus on strategies for persons experiencing homelessness as well as developing best practices to mitigate impacts to surrounding communities and neighborhoods.